-One of the most exciting parts of camping is the chance to experience the wonderful diversity of wildlife that populate our forests, grasslands, mountains and deserts.
-That doesn’t mean that it’s always easy to spot wild animals.
-Here are some tips for maximizing your chances of having an incredible wildlife experience while you’re camping.
+One of the most exciting parts of camping is the chance to experience the wonderful diversity of wildlife that populate our forests, grasslands, mountains, and deserts.

 Broaden Your View of Wildlife